Colorectal Cancer: General Information

-Colorectal cancer is a cancer that affects either the colon or the rectum, which are parts of a person’s large intestine and also the lower parts of the digestive system.
-This type of cancer often begins as a growth, called a polyp, on the wall of the colon or rectum.
-While polyps are fairly common, only certain kinds of polyps increase a person’s risk of developing this type of cancer.
+Colorectal cancer is a cancer that affects either the colon or the rectum, which are parts of your large intestine and also the lower parts of the digestive system.
+This type of cancer often begins as a growth, called a polyp.
+Polyps can form on the wall of your colon or rectum.
+While polyps are fairly common, only certain kinds of polyps increase your risk of developing this type of cancer.

 - Changes in bowel habits, including more frequent constipation or persistent diarrhea